-- 3.3 The consultation catchment for the proposals the primary geographical area targeted included all principal neighbouring properties and surrounding streets (see Appendix A). - 3.4 We deployed our own street delivery team to deliver a letter on 17th July 2019 to residents and businesses within the catchment to inform them about the pre-application consultation and invite them to a public exhibition.
+- 3.5 The consultation catchment for the proposals the primary geographical area targeted included all principal neighbouring properties and surrounding streets (see Appendix A). - 3.6 We deployed our own street delivery team to deliver a letter on 17th July 2019 to residents and businesses within the catchment to inform them about the pre-application consultation and invite them to a public exhibition.
 The letter also gave details on how to obtain further information.
-1,976 letters were distributed (see Appendix B). - 3.5 Just prior to the delivery of the community letter, we contacted the local ward members Cllr Walaa Idris, Cllr Sof McVeigh and Cllr Mary Wheale to make them aware of the distribution of the letter and the opportunity to attend the exhibition.
-We subsequently arranged to brief Cllr McVeigh at the Town Hall on 5th August. - 3.6 The exhibition was held between 2pm and 7pm on 24th July at the St Thomas More Language College.
+1,976 letters were distributed (see Appendix B).

+- 3.7 Just prior to the delivery of the community letter, we contacted the local ward members Cllr Walaa Idris, Cllr Sof McVeigh and Cllr Mary Wheale to make them aware of the distribution of the letter and the opportunity to attend the exhibition.
+We subsequently arranged to brief Cllr McVeigh at the Town Hall on 5th August. - 3.8 The exhibition was held between 2pm and 7pm on 24th July 2019 at the St Thomas More Language College.
 This comprised a number of panels displayed on easels showing the initial draft proposals for the site, which were for a 26-storey residential building and the retention of retail uses at street level (see Appendix C).
-The proposals included 76 apartments.

-- 3.7 Some 28 members of the public attended and all were given the opportunity to leave written feedback by way of a feedback form (see Appendix D).
+The proposals included 76 apartments. - 3.9 Some 28 members of the public attended and all were given the opportunity to leave written feedback by way of a feedback form (see Appendix D).
 The majority of the attendees were residents of buildings immediately neighbouring the site.
-Some 14 separate feedback forms were collected and the principal issues raised included: - Observations on the proposed height of the new building which was considered to be significantly out of keeping with the surrounding residential buildings; - Loss of existing car parking spaces; - Support for the provision of affordable homes; - Need to protect the amenity of neighbours; - Request for more information on daylight/sunlight impacts; and - The importance of a modern convenience foodstore at this location given the lack of choice locally.
+Some 14 separate feedback forms were collected and the principal issues raised included: - Observations on the proposed height of the new building which was considered to be significantly out of keeping with the surrounding residential buildings; - Loss of existing car parking spaces; - Support for the provision of affordable homes; - Need to protect the amenity of neighbours; - Request for more information on daylight/sunlight impacts; and - The importance of a modern convenience foodstore at this location given the lack of choice locally. - 3.10 Although steps had been taken separately to offer dedicated briefings of local civic and resident groups, the design team decided to undertake a fundamental review of the proposals before organising these.
+This decision was taken in the light of the feedback received at the exhibition as well as that received from the separate briefing with Cllr Sof McVeigh.